User17745/tl-dv-Transcript-Grabber/readme.md

 Feel free to fork this project, make improvements, and create pull requests.
 Any contributions are welcome!

 ## Credit
-<a href="https://www.flaticon.com/free-icons/transcription" title="transcription icons">Transcription icons created by Freepik - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/transcription" title="Flaticon transcription icons" target="_blank">Transcription icons created by Freepik - Flaticon</a>

 ## License
 This project is licensed under GNU GENERAL PUBLIC LICENSE Version 3.